-Dr John Church
+Dr John CHURCH

-Academy of Technological Sciences and Engineering and has published across a broad range of topics
+John Church is a CSIRO Fellow.
+He has published across a broad range of topics in oceanography.

-Science Working Teams since 1987.
-He was co-convening lead author for the Chapter on Sea Level
+He was co-convening lead author for the Chapter on Sea Level in the IPCC Third and Fifth Assessment Reports.

-Medal by Intergovernmental Oceanographic Commission, was a winner of a CSIRO Medal for Research
+He was awarded the 2006 Roger Revelle Medal by the Intergovernmental Oceanographic Commission, was a winner of

-Achievement in 2006, won the 2007 Eureka Prize for Scientific Research and presented the 2008
+a CSIRO Medal for Research Achievement in 2006, won the 2007 Eureka Prize for Scientific Research and

-AMOS R.H.
+presented the 2008 AMOS R.H.
 Clarke Lecture.

 [top]